 Nuts: Will hold up almost forever in the freezer!

 Bread: Bread gets moldy so fast.
 The freezer slows down the mold for up to three months.

 Wine: Keeps it fresh for weeks, or cooking wine for months!

 Citrus Fruits: Any kind will do.
 Oranges, grapefruits, and lemons freeze great and will hold up for almost a year.
 Just remove the membranes and reserve any juices that drip out.
 Cover with juices (or light syrup) and freeze.
 You can also freeze just the juices (especially great with lemon and lime) to use in recipes!
-And I always freeze the rinds for everything from recipes to cleaning my garburator!
+And I always freeze the rinds for recipes!

 Maple Syrup: Only the good stuff (pancake syrup doesn’t freeze well).